UPDATE: The Columbia supplements for 2021-22 applicants are modified slightly from previous years. See below.

 In this year of huge upsets and uncertainty, I’m grateful that Columbia has given us the supplemental essay prompts early — and that they appear to be unchanged from last year’s.
 Take a look and see what you think.

-- If you are applying to The Fu Foundation School of Engineering and Applied Science, please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the field or fields of study that you noted in the Member Questions section.
+- Please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the areas of study that you noted in the application.
+(200 words or fewer)

 If you’re interested in applying to Columbia, or Barnard – which has a separate application and different essay prompts, please shoot me an email or give me a call – East Coast time zone.
 Liz@DontSweatTheEssay.com PHONE: 1-855-99-ESSAY.